-If the FB voltage exceeds 120% of the REF voltage but remains below 130%, the LS-FET turns on while the HS-FET remains off.
+If the FB voltage exceeds the nominal REF voltage but remains below 130%, the LS-FET turns on while the HS-FET remains off.
 The LS-FET remains on until the FB voltage drops below 110% of the REF voltage or the low-side negative current limit is hit.